slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 This ensures perfect synchronization regardless of join time.

-## Master clock synchronization
+## MasterClock synchronization and broadcast-day alignment

-The master clock dictates when each asset should start.
+The MasterClock dictates when each asset should start.
 Every segment in the playlog aligns with the clock to prevent drift.
+Human-readable times in plan show and ScheduleDay views reflect channel broadcast-day start (e.g., 06:00 → 05:59 next day).

 ### Component responsibilities